s-esposito/mvdatasets/README.md

 University of Tübingen, Autonomous Vision Group (AVG)

 ```
-⚠️ This repository is a work in progress.
-I am designing this codebase with a focus on modularity; future updates *will try* not to disrupt existing functionalities.
+⚠️ This is a work in progress research codebase designed with a focus on modularity; future updates *will try* not to disrupt existing functionalities.
 ```

 ---